 Photos

-The Hunza Valley in the Northern Areas is believed to have served as the inspiration for the novel Lost Horizons.
+The Hunza Valley in the Northern Areas of Pakistan is believed to have served as the inspiration for the novel Lost Horizons.

-The entrance to the Badshahi Mosque, or “imperial mosque,” as viewed from the mosque courtyard.
-Built by the Emperor Aurangzeb between 1671 and 1673, it remains the largest mosque of the Mughal period; its courtyard can accommodate 100,000 worshipers.
+The entrance to Pakistan's Badshahi Mosque, or “imperial mosque,” as viewed from the mosque courtyard.
+Built by the Emperor Aurangzeb between 1671 and 1673, it remains the largest mosque of the Mughal period; its courtyard can accommodate 100,000 worshippers.
 The gateway leads out to the garden known as Hazuri Bagh, beyond which is the Alamgiri gate of the Lahore Fort.

 The Indus River as it flows through the mountainous region of Gilgit-Baltistan in Pakistan.

-The Karakoram Highway between Gilgit and Khunjerab Pass.
-A joint Chinese-Pakistan venture, the 1,300 km highway connects Gilgit-Baltistan in Pakistan with the Xinjiang Uygur Autonomous Region in China.
-It is one of the highest all-weather roads in the world crossing the Khunjerab Pass over the Karakoram Mountains at an elevation of 4,714 m.
-The highway follows one of the branches of the ancient Silk Road.
+The Karakoram Highway between Gilgit and Khunjerab Pass in Pakistan.
+A joint Chinese-Pakistani venture, the 1,300 km (808 mi) highway follows part of the ancient Silk Road and connects Gilgit-Baltistan with the Xinjiang Uygur Autonomous Region in China.
+It is one of the highest all-weather roads in the world, crossing the Khunjerab Pass over the Karakoram Mountains at an elevation of 4,714 m (15,466 ft).

-The Supreme Court Building in Islamabad is flanked by the Prime Minister's Office to the south and Presidential and Parliament Houses to the north.
-Government buildings are traditionally decorated and illuminated in honor of the country’s Independence Day, 14 August.
-The day begins with the raising of the flag, a 31 gun salute and special prayers for the integrity, solidarity, and development of the country.
+The Supreme Court Building in Islamabad, Pakistan, is flanked by the Prime Minister's Office to the south and Presidential and Parliament Houses to the north.

 Karachi is the largest city in Pakistan and the capital of Sindh province.
-Located on the Arabian Sea, Karachi serves as a transport hub, and is home to Pakistan's two largest seaports, the Port of Karachi and Port Bin Qasim, as well as Pakistan's busiest airport, Jinnah International Airport.
-It is also Pakistan’s industrial and financial center.
-Karachi is one of the world's fastest growing cities, and has communities representing almost every ethnic group in Pakistan.
+Located on the Arabian Sea, Karachi serves as a transport hub and is home to Pakistan's two largest seaports, the Port of Karachi and Port Bin Qasim, as well as Pakistan's busiest airport, Jinnah International Airport.